-Where to CutWhere to cut off any individual garment will depend on the style and weight of the fabric and what flatters your figure (or that of the person who will be wearing it).
-These simple guidelines will help you to make a good choice:-
+Where to cut off any individual garment depends on the style and weight of the fabric and what flatters your figure (or the person who will be wearing it).
+These simple guidelines will help you a good choice:-

 - Stiff dresses – Most stiff dresses don’t sit well if cropped too short.
-Cutting them so that the hemline is just a couple of inches below your waist will create a more flattering effect.
+Cutting them so that the hemline is a couple of inches below your waist will create a more flattering effect.

 In most cases, hemming a cut-off top is fairly simple, but there are a few tricks which can help you to do a superior job.
 The first is to pay close attention to the angle of vertical seams in the garment.
 Most won’t run straight down.
 Pin the edges carefully before hemming to keep their angle consistent – this will stop your new top from bunching and looking odd.

 If your new top refuses to hang correctly or billows where you don’t want it to, placing small lead weights inside the hem, just beside the ends of seams, can help.
 You can buy these from any shop selling fishing supplies.
 Remember to stitch across the hem at either side so that they don’t move around.

-Cutting down a backless dress may seem impossible but it’s really not.
-You'll simply need to lave a band of fabric below the scooped-out back, or, if you prefer to cut higher up, use a new piece of fabric to form a band around the lower edge of the garment.
-If the back doesn’t sit right after this, try inserting eyelets and lacing across it – this will effectively tailor it to fit your shape creating a dramatic new look in the process.
+Cutting down a backless dress may seem impossible, but it’s not.
+You simply need to leave a band of fabric below the scooped-out back, or, if you prefer to cut higher up, use a new piece of fabric to form a band around the lower edge of the garment.
+If the back doesn’t sit right after this, try inserting eyelets and lacing across it – this will effectively tailor it to fit your shape, creating a dramatic new look in the process.

-Unfortunately, if your dress has a long zip down the back, you only have two options: to cut below the end of the zip, or to remove it.
-Never try to cut across a zip – this will only end in disaster.
-Fortunately adding a new zip is not as difficult as you might think.
-It’s a good idea to buy the new zip before you start cutting so that you can see what your options are in terms of length.
+Unfortunately, if your dress has a long zip down the back, you only have two options: either cut below the end of the zip, or remove it.
+Never to cut across a zip – this will only end in disaster.
+Fortunately, adding a new zip is not as difficult as you might think.
+It’s a good idea to buy the new zip before you start cutting, so that you can see what your options are in terms of length.